rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 ### Customizing your configuration
 For detailed control over Discovery configuration `-disco-confg` can either be an actual JSON string, or a path to a file containing a JSON-formatted configuration.
 The former option may be more convenient if the configuration you need to supply is very short, as in the examples above.
 The Discovery configuration also supports _Enviroment Variable_ expansion, so any variable starting with `$` will be replaced with that value from the environment.

 The examples above demonstrates simple configurations, and most real deployments may require more detailed configuration.
-For example, your Consul system might be reachable over HTTPS.
+For example, your Consul system might be reachable only over HTTPS.
 To more fully configure rqlite for Discovery, consult the relevant configuration specification below.
 You must create a JSON-formatted configuration which matches that described in the source code.

 - [Full Consul configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/consul/config.go)
 - [Full etcd configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/etcd/config.go)
 - [Full DNS configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/dns/config.go)
 - [Full DNS SRV configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/dnssrv/config.go)

-#### Running multiple different clusters
+#### Running multiple different rqlite clusters
 If you wish a single Consul or etcd key-value system to support multiple rqlite clusters, then set the `-disco-key` command line argument to a different value for each cluster.
 To run multiple rqlite clusters with DNS, use a different domain name per cluster.

 ## Design
-When using Automatic Bootstrapping, each node notifies all other nodes of its existence.
-The first node to have a record of enough nodes (set by `-boostrap-expect`) forms the cluster.
-Only one node can bootstrap the cluster, any other node that attempts to do so later will fail, and instead become a Follower in the new cluster.
+When using _Automatic Bootstrapping_, each node notifies all other nodes of its existence.
+The first node to have been contacted by enough other nodes (set by `-boostrap-expect`) boostraps the cluster.
+Only one node can bootstrap a cluster, so any other node that attempts to do so later will fail, and instead become a _Follower_ in the new cluster.

-When using either Consul or etcd for automatic clustering, rqlite uses the key-value store of each system.
-In each case the Leader atomically sets its HTTP URL, allowing other nodes to discover it.
+When using either Consul or etcd for automatic clustering, rqlite uses the key-value store of those systems.
+In each case only one node will succeed in atomically setting its HTTP URL in the key-value store.
+This node will then declare itself Leader, and other nodes will then join with it.
 To prevent multiple nodes updating the Leader key at once, nodes uses a check-and-set operation, only updating the Leader key if its value has not changed since it was last read by the node.
 See [this blog post](https://www.philipotoole.com/rqlite-7-0-designing-node-discovery-and-automatic-clustering/) for more details on the design.

 For DNS-based discovery, the rqlite nodes simply resolve the hostname, and use the returned network addresses, once the number of returned addresses is at least as great as the `-bootstrap-expect` value.
-Clustering then proceeds as though the network addresses were passed at the command line via `-join`.
+Boostrapping then proceeds as though the network addresses were passed at the command line via `-join`.